ArchiveTeam/grab-site/README.md

 	Using `--no-offsite-links` may prevent all kinds of useful images, video, audio, downloads, etc from being grabbed, because these are often hosted on a CDN or subdomain, and thus would otherwise not be included in the recursive crawl.

+*	`--delay=N`: Wait N milliseconds (default: 0) between requests on each concurrent fetcher.
+	Can be a range like X-Y to use a random delay between X and Y.  Can be changed during the crawl by editing the `DIR/delay` file.

 *	`--level=N`: recurse `N` levels instead of `inf` levels.